RackunSec/Penetration-Testing-Grimoire/README.md

 ### Vulnerabilities:
 These cheat sheets are focused on identifiying and exploiting vulnerabilities in the target systems during a penetrtation test.
 #### Web Vulnerabilties
+* [*Vulnerabilities/Web/initial_scan.md*](https://github.com/weaknetlabs/OSCP-tools/blob/master/Vulnerabilities/Web/initial_scan.md) - This cheat sheet contains all steps taken when a web application service is discovered on the target host.
 * [*Vulnerabilities/Web/LFI.md*](https://github.com/weaknetlabs/OSCP-tools/blob/master/Vulnerabilities/Web/LFI.md) - This cheat sheet covers all basics for enumerating files on a remote server and including files on a remote server which has an open Local File Inclusion, LFI, vulnerabiltiy.